Unification Church and politics

-1940s and early anti-Communism
+1940s - 1960s

-In the 1940s, before starting the Unification Church, Moon cooperated with Communist Party members in support of the Korean independence movement against Imperial Japan.
+In the 1940s, before starting the Unification Church, Moon cooperated with Communist Party of Korea members in support of the Korean independence movement against Imperial Japan.
 After the Korean War (1950–1953), he became an outspoken anti-communist.

 In 1964, he founded the Korean Culture and Freedom Foundation, a public diplomacy agency that promoted South Korea's interests and sponsored Radio Free Asia.
 Former U.S. Presidents Harry S. Truman, Dwight D. Eisenhower, and Richard Nixon were honorary presidents or directors at various times.

 Moon viewed the Cold War between liberal democracy and communism as the final conflict between God and Satan, with divided Korea as its primary front line.
 Soon after its founding, the Unification movement began supporting anti-communist organizations, including the World League for Freedom and Democracy founded in 1966 in Taipei, Republic of China (Taiwan), by Chiang Kai-shek, and the Korean Culture and Freedom Foundation, an international public diplomacy organization which also sponsored Radio Free Asia.
 The Unification movement was criticized for its anti-communist activism by the mainstream media and the alternative press, and many members of them said that it could lead to World War Three and a nuclear holocaust.
 The movement's anti-communist activities received financial support from Japanese millionaire and activist Ryōichi Sasakawa.